Our Mosques maintain the pillar of salat; similarly, Muslim communities across the world must represent the pillar of zakat.

 You can use our handy online tool to calculate your zakat quickly and easily.

 You can set up a regular monthly payment like a direct debit if you wish to pay your zakat in smaller instalments.
-If you choose to pay your zakat with the Al Mustafa Welfare Trust, certain campaigns and sponsorships are zakat-eligible so you can spread the rewards of your generosity throughout the year.
+If you choose to pay your zakat with Al Mustafa Welfare Trust, certain campaigns and sponsorships are zakat-eligible so you can spread the rewards of your generosity throughout the year.

 If zakat has not been paid in previous years, an honest attempt must be made to calculate the outstanding amount of money owed.
 You must then ensure that this is paid as a matter of urgency.